¶Tests

 -- ??# string: stringy_value, "Not a string"

-tagged tests
+¶luassert tagged tests

-tests, but with tags as in Tagged test syntax.
+Equivalent to luassert tests, but with tags as in Tagged test syntax.

 Warning

-) does not work with tagged tests because they use the tag as the type to test for.
+The type luassert test (??#) does not work with tagged tests because they use the tag as the type to test for.